calmjs/calmjs/README.rst

     )

-Within the ``calmjs`` framework, tools can be explicitly specified to capture modules from any or all module registeries registered to the framework.
+Within the ``calmjs`` framework, tools can be explicitly specified to capture modules from any or all module registries registered to the framework.
 One other registry was also defined.
 If the entry point was declared like so: